voioo/iac-pulumi-seminar/slides.md

 <!--
 # Presenter Notes
 - Personal intro
-- Brief background a Mews
+- Brief background for Mews
 - Mention some context about Mews and experience with infrastructure automation
 - Set expectation: demo of Pulumi later
 -->